sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 ONNX is strongly typed and its definition does not support implicit cast.
-It is impossible to add two tensors or matrices with different types even if other languages do.
+It is impossible to add two tensors or matrices with different types even if other languages does.
 That's why explicit cast must be inserted in a graph.

 Sparse Tensor